Energy-scales convergence for optimal and robust quantum transport in photosynthetic complexes: Introduction

 \section{Introduction}

 Life on the earth has been solar-powered via the mechanism of photosynthesis for four billions years \cite{Blankenship02}.
-The first few steps in photosynthesis represent a highly sophisticated energy capture and transfer process, as in an efficient solar cell.
+Photosynthetic antenna complexes have evolved to harvest the sun's energy and efficiently transport it to reaction centers where it is stored as biochemical energy.
+The first few steps in photosynthesis represent highly sophisticated energy capture and transfer processes, as in an efficient solar cell.
 Specialized pigments in the antenna complexes absorb energy from sunlight, creating electron-hole pairs known as \emph{excitons}.
 The excitons then travel to reaction centers where their energy is converted and stored as chemical energy.
 The key feature for the success of photosynthesis is the high efficiency of exciton transport -- as high as $99\%$ in certain bacterial systems \cite{Chain77}.
 Thus, photosynthetic complexes provide an excellent model for designing efficient artificial excitonic devices.
 Unfortunately, the fundamental structural and dynamical processes contributing to such efficient migration of excitons are not fully understood.